 ** Note: only pay the Futurestay subscription.

 It’s easy to see how a third-party listing – while it has its advantage in terms of visibility – affects your earnings as an STR owner.
-The real cost, however, becomes even more apparent when considering repeat guests.
+The real cost, however, goes beyond the stated commission; it includes the loss of guest relationships and the inability to build brand loyalty directly.

-In fact, short-term rental operators worldwide pay over $1 billion annually in OTA fees on repeat guests, while 77% of repeat guest revenue flows back through these platforms and costs STR operators 12-20% commissions on customers they have already acquired (Travel Professional News, 2026).
+In fact, short-term rental operators worldwide pay over $1 billion annually in OTA fees on repeat guests, while 77% of repeat guest revenue flows back through OTAs instead of direct channels (Travel Professional News, 2024).

 Beyond the explicit commission, hidden costs further diminish your profitability as a rentalpreneur.
-These include the reduced control you have over your own guest data.
-Conversely, direct bookings give you full ownership and control over guest information, allowing you to build direct relationships, create targeted marketing campaigns, and encourage repeat stays through personalized offers.
+These include the reduced control you have over your own branding and guest communications.
+When a guest books through Airbnb, their relationship is primarily with Airbnb, not with you.

-Futurestay not only helps STR operators build their own direct booking website but also provides features for managing guest communications and promotions.
-Combining this direct booking route with listing on Airbnb and similar platforms is often the way to go to maximize your earnings as a rental business.
+Futurestay not only helps STR operators build their own direct booking website but also provides features for managing guest communications and promotions to build guest loyalty.

 Pro tip: Avoid the PMS Hidden fee – Airbnb’s 15.5% host-only fee only applies to STR businesses with a property management system (PMS).
 Since Futurestay is not a PMS, the said fee does not apply to Futurestay hosts that list on Airbnb.

-You can reduce OTA fees by converting repeat guests to direct bookings, using the likes of Airbnb for initial visibility only and building your own booking channel to avoid commission on future stays.
+You can reduce OTA fees by converting repeat guests to direct bookings, using the likes of Airbnb for initial visibility only and building your own booking channel.

 These third-party aggregators offer unparalleled visibility, particularly for new listings or properties in competitive markets.
 This phenomenon is often referred to as the “billboard effect,” where travelers discover a property on Airbnb or a similar platform and then visit the property’s own website for more information or potentially better rates.
 Research indicates that 65% of direct bookings originate from guests who first saw the property on an OTA, underscoring their value as a discovery channel (Otamiser).